occhristian/occhristian.github.io/_posts/2025-08-18-beginners-guide-to-getting-started-in-crypto-with-telegram.md

 But that’s just the beginning.

-There’s still more to explore:
+There’s still more to explore, more I can teach you:
 - Setting slippage and gas manually
 - Auto-buy / auto-sell
 - Token sniping